AaronWatters/hello_jupyter_server_proxy/README.md

 # ./hello_jupyter_server_proxy/__init__.py

-This is the module initialer file which imports the `setup_hello_server` function so it can be accessed as `hello_jupyter_server_proxy.setup_hello_server` by the Jupyter server.
+This is the module initializer file which imports the `setup_hello_server` function so it can be accessed as `hello_jupyter_server_proxy.setup_hello_server` by the Jupyter server.